defshef/defshef-blackjack/README.md

 # (defshef blackjack)

-A practical session for functional programming approaches based on http://buildingskills.itmaybeahack.com/book/oodesign-3.1/html/index.html#blackjack
+A practical session for functional programming approaches based on [this book](http://buildingskills.itmaybeahack.com/book/oodesign-3.1/html/index.html#blackjack).
+You might also find this non-programmer [overview of blackjack](https://www.pagat.com/banking/blackjack.html) useful.

 The link above gives a good overview of the game itself, but neglects to frame this as a problem requiring a solution.
 It then goes on to model the game in detail, building a complete simulation.